JavaScript is required

 Last updated: March 9, 2026

-So you're heading to Hong Kong or just want to learn some basic Cantonese phrases?
+So you're heading to Hong Kong and just wanting to learn some basic Cantonese phrases?
 Knowing how to apologize properly is one of those essential skills that'll make your interactions way smoother.
 Whether you accidentally bumped into someone on the MTR or need to excuse yourself in a more formal setting, having the right phrase ready makes a real difference.
 The good news is that saying sorry in Cantonese isn't complicated once you understand the two main phrases and when to use each one.

 The two main ways to say sorry in Cantonese